MultiSafepay/docs/content/integrations/ccv-shop.md

 2. Go to **App store** and search for **MultiSafepay** app.
 3. Once found, select the app and click in **Install** button.
 4. Review and accept the permissions required by the app.
-5. Follow the instructions and fill the required fields to configure the app.
+5. Enter your [Site API key](/docs/sites#site-id-api-key-and-security-code), and fill the required fields to configure the app.
 6. Click the **Install** button to complete the installation.
 7. Go to **My web shop** > **Settings** > **Ordering process & stock** > **Payment methods** and confirm your payments are enabled in the section **MultiSafepay Payment Service provider**